 The other is an information collection drive.
 Write in or post on the website, tell us what you think needs to be done to grow the link.
-Please also participate in the ongoing survey at http://caregiverslinkonline.com/home/survey-form-for-caregivers/
+Please also participate in our ongoing survey

 Is there any message you have for caregivers of dementia patients?

 Actually, I’m not sure caregivers want messages.
 The caregivers I’ve known are dealing with so many things, they have no time to breathe.

 I’d like to say that I hope that all the many people we’ve met and who have spoken to us about caregiving find themselves able to share their experiences and knowledge through Caregivers Link – as well as in the future be able to use the network and resources for themselves.